 Keep in mind, though, that this list isn’t necessarily the end-all, be-all of insurance verification questions.
 Perhaps questions have come up in your clinic in the past about a particular payer’s funky rule (e.g., does it apply to this specific policy?), and this is the perfect time to chase your answers!

-Assuming that everything went swimmingly with your information gathering, you’re finished!
+Assuming that everything went swimmingly with your information gathering, it’s time to record the necessary information into your EMR.
+And after that, you’re finished!
 At this point, you should know whether or not the new patient has a valid policy—along with a general estimate of how much the patient’s visit will cost.
-If you really want to hit your customer service out of the park, give the patient a call back to provide him or her a copay estimate; it’s a great way to earn some goodwill!
-When the patient finally does come in for his or her first appointment, ensure that you scan the patient’s insurance card (and a picture ID, if possible).
-If you ever need to confirm that patient’s logged policy information is accurate, you can immediately reference the scan—and you won’t have to bother the patient about it!
+If you really want to hit your customer service out of the park, give the patient a call back to provide them a copay estimate; it’s a great way to earn some goodwill!
+When the patient finally does come in for their first appointment, ensure that you scan the patient’s insurance card (and a picture ID, if possible).
+If you ever need to confirm info about the patient’s policy, you can immediately reference the scan—and you won’t have to bother the patient about it!

 Bonus step: Reverify every month.